-Born April 20, 1907 in Yonkers, New York he was the son of Osborne D. Winfield, a general contractor, and Jeroline Hemsley Winfield, an RN and playwright.
+Born April 20, 1907 in Yonkers, New York, he was the son of Osborne D. Winfield, a general contractor, and Jeroline Hemsley Winfield, a playwright.
 During his career, he directed theater companies, taught dance, directed his modern dance company, and choreographed and danced in and around New York.
-By the time he was 17 he was the director for the Mariarden Playhouse and directed three other little theater companies before starting his dance company.
+By the time he was 17, he was the director for the Mariarden Playhouse.
+He had also directed three other little theater companies before starting his own dance company.

 Winfield debuted his company, the Bronze Ballet Plastique, in Yonkers when they performed for the Colored Citizens Unemployment Relief Committee on March 6, 1931.
-On April 29 he changed the name of the company to the New Negro Art Theatre Dance Group.
-That performance was billed as the first Negro dance recital in America and was to be repeated in May at the Mansfield Theater but was cancelled so the dancers could undergo extensive dance training.
+On April 29, he changed the name of the company to the New Negro Art Theatre Dance Group.
+That performance was billed as the first Negro dance recital in America.

 Winfield choreographed and danced in the Negro revue Fast and Furious in 1931.
-The following year he and his dance company performed a concert in Roerich Hall in New York City and a tribute performance to Abraham Lincoln at the Roxy Theater in New York, with the Hall Johnson Choir and the Roxyettes, the forerunner to the Rockettes.
-In 1932 he danced Gamobi as a prologue to the film Wonders of the Congo.
+The following year, he and his dance company performed a concert in Roerich Hall in New York City and a tribute performance to Abraham Lincoln at the Roxy Theater with the Hall Johnson Choir and the Roxyettes, the forerunner to the Rockettes.
+In 1932, he danced Gamobi as a prologue to the film Wonders of the Congo.

-In December 1932 Winfield and his dancers performed two pieces in the largest benefit dance concert at the Mecca Temple Theater, now the New York City Center.
+In December 1932, Winfield and his dancers performed two pieces in a benefit dance concert at the Mecca Temple Theater, now the New York City Center.
 That concert had over 50 dance companies and individuals representing all styles of dance.
 He was also the first to choreograph dances to jazz music by Duke Ellington.

-During his final year, 1933, he gave performances, lectures, taught at his dance school, and danced the role of the Congo Witch Doctor in The Emperor Jones.
-This was perhaps his biggest triumph as he was the first African American to be contracted by the Metropolitan Opera in a major role and his dance company was the first black company to perform at the Met.
+During 1933, he gave performances and lectures, taught at his dance school, and danced the role of the Congo Witch Doctor in The Emperor Jones.
+Perhaps his biggest triumph was being the first African American to be contracted by the Metropolitan Opera in a major role, and his dance company was the first black company to perform at the Met.

 Hemsley Winfield died of pneumonia on January 15, 1934 at the age of 26, in New York City.
 He never married.